 - Mid-Sized Construction Firms: Growing construction businesses should look for more in-depth estimating tools and some level of bid management in software.
 They also need to have an industry-specific tool and won’t be able to survive using manual methods.

-- Large Construction Companies: Enterprise-level companies may specialize in a specific field and need specialized software to meet their needs (such as a large commercial real-estate developer, or a civil contractor).
+- Large Construction Companies: Enterprise-level companies may specialize in a specific field and need specialized software to meet their needs (such as a large commercial real-estate developer or a civil contractor).
 They may also have multiple entities with a need for many end-users.
-These enterprise-level organizations should look into a fully-integrated construction ERP solution that provides every accounting and management tool necessary to run their day-to-day operations.
+These enterprise-level organizations should look into a fully integrated construction ERP solution that provides every accounting and management tool necessary to run their day-to-day operations.

-Construction Accounting Pricing
+Pricing

 Construction accounting software pricing depends on several factors, such as the size of your business, how many total users you have, and what modules you want included.
 Subscription costs for cloud-based platforms average between $10 and $400 per month.
 Some plans charge per user, starting at $50 per month and going up to $200.

-Free construction accounting software is available, though is usually only offered as part of a trial or demo.
+Free construction accounting software is available, though it is usually only offered as part of a trial or demo.
 Truly free options may be limited to small businesses with limited users and functionality.

 While this software may work for some businesses, our QuickBooks Alternatives study surveyed over 4,000 cases of QuickBooks users searching for construction accounting replacements.
 Most cited a need for better job costing, project management, equipment management, bid management, and field service management.